The theory of Continental

 the Continents have traveled.
 Then we simply divide this distance by our

-200 million year "date" to arrive at the (assumed) amount that the
+200 million year "date" to arrive at the (assumed) distance that the

-Continents are still traveling each year, or so the theory goes.
+Continents are still moving apart each year, or so the theory goes.
 The

 figure is around five feet per century